jerryq0101/csgo-mkt-may/README.md

 So, to improve UX and save $, I made the search suggestions operation and the item properties search operation local.

-To do this, I can create a fake `Promise` and process the heavy task with the app bring conscious of the callstack
+To do this, I can create a `Promise` and process the heavy task with the app being conscious of the callstack

-To implement this, setTimeout needed to be understand more:
+To implement this, I understood setTimeout more:
 * `setTimeout(...somefunc..., timeToWait)` is a function that waits `timeToWait` milliseconds before executing `somefunc`
 * But, the overlooked part of setTimeout is that it doesn't actually execute `somefunc` exactly after `timeToWait` ms, `timeToWait` ms is the minimum waited time before execution.
 * This is because setTimeout's other condition is waiting before all other operations on the callstack have completed to then bring "focus" to this background task.
 This property has allowed processing patterns such as chunk processing, to separate the heavy code in the promise into different setTimeouts to have less interference with the callstack thus reducing lag.